codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 accountId: 5cb563d0506083262ba1f327
 ```

-Apply changes.
+1. Apply changes.

 ```shell
 codefresh patch re my-aws-runner/cf -f my-runtime.yml
 ```

-That's all.
-Now you can go to UI and try to run a pipeline on RE my-aws-runner/cf
+You have completed installing the Codefresh Runner on an EKS cluster.
+You can try runing a pipeline on RE my-aws-runner/cf.

-### Injecting AWS arn roles into the cluster
+### Injecting AWS ARN roles into the cluster

 **Step 1** - Make sure the OIDC provider is connected to the cluster